My work is scattered all over the web and hiding out in weird, unfindable anthologies, zines and self-published books.

 Free Money, Please (2019)

 This is a comic about bitcoin, wealth, passive income and an artist’s relationship with money (“it’s complicated”).
+I’m working on a graphic novel based on it.

 Read Free Money, Please at Medium (long scrolling experience) or zco.mx (more like print, plus torrented ebook downloads).